790gradml/gradML/review.md

 - There exists a factorization $A=B^{T} B$.

-Before we go to concrete examples, let us write out the analogous story for positive definiteness (PD).
+The story is analogous for positive definiteness (PD).

 {: .definition}
 An $n \times n$ symmetric real matrix $A$ is said to be positive definite (i.e., $A \succ 0$) if $x^{T} A x > 0$ for all $x$ in $\mathbb{R}^{n}$ and $x\neq 0$.